 Get the ski field low down

-There are four ski fields in Queenstown, each within 20-90 minutes of Queenstown’s town centre and each with its own different features.
+There are four ski fields in Queenstown, each within 20-90 minutes of Queenstown’s town centre and with its own unique features.

 Three Friends Skiing Coronet PeakSkiing Coronet Peak